Leon0412/Leon0412/README.md

 ## Hi there, I'm Leon 👋

 I am a software developer from Germany and I am a part-time freelancer under the name LSN-Studios - I create Flutter apps and websites with WordPress.
+I'm passionate about helping others and that's why most of my apps are emergency apps or apps that support and help others in emergency situations.
 My main job currently is as a flutter and web developer at an agency.

+I have a vocational baccalaureate in computer engineering with business informatics, as well as completed vocational education as an IT specialist for application development.
 - - -
 ### I work most frequently with:
 [![Flutter](https://img.shields.io/badge/Flutter-02569B?logo=flutter&logoColor=fff)](#)